marianabritoazevedo/data-structure-ii/reddit-climate-change-dataset/README.md

 ## :bulb: About the solution

 ### Function 1
-This function had to made the following query: Given an id of a message on Reddit, return all information about the message Two implementations were made.
+This function had to made the following query: __Given an id of a message on Reddit, return all information about the message__.

+Two implementations were made.
 The first one was done by iterating over all the rows of the dataset, while the second was done using the data structure named dictionary.